InnerShadow/DS/HW1/README.md

 [Data set](https://www.kaggle.com/datasets/fedesoriano/electric-power-consumption/data)

 ### Data Preprocessing:
  The obtained .csv file contains columns such as Datetime, Temperature, Humidity, WindSpeed, GeneralDiffuseFlows, DiffuseFlows, PowerConsumption_Zone1, PowerConsumption_Zone2, PowerConsumption_Zone3.
 The average value was calculated across all three zones.
 A small window with a 10-minute interval was transformed into a window with a 1-hour interval, and the average values for each hour were calculated.
 Additionally, Datetime was split into columns 'Hour', 'Day', 'Month' as numerical features for training a regression model.
-The data were divided into test and train samples for model training and performance evaluation.
+The data were normolized & divided into test and train samples for model training and performance evaluation.

 ### Data Visualization
 Histograms depicting the distribution of each feature were generated.